Tchang27/MarkovPoem/README.txt

 Known Issues/Bugs:
-    Grammar rules are still being ironed out, as the generated lines usually output nonsensical words around half the time
+    Grammar rules are still being ironed out, as the generated lines usually output nonsensical words

-    Working on comma placement, still having issues with commas in relation to independent/dependent clauses
+    Working on comma placement, still having issues with commas in relation to independent/dependent clauses, such as when to add commas after leading dependent clauses

 Acknowledgments: